 Most clinics in Spain offer embryo donation as an IVF treatment, although some do not – preferring to use fresh donor eggs and sperm only which offer higher success rates.

 There is no law on the length of time that frozen embryos can be stored.
-Usually there is a charge for continual storage of the frozen embryos.
+Usually, there is a charge for continual storage of the frozen embryos.
 If the clinic has tried to communicate with the parents of the stored embryos twice with no reply, then the possibility is there for the clinic to donate those embryos without consent.

 Egg Donation Costs Spain

-Our research has shown that there is quite a variation in the cost for egg donation between fertility clinics in Spain.
+Our research has shown that there is quite a variation in the cost of egg donation between fertility clinics in Spain.
 Initial headline prices may not reveal the full cost of the donor egg treatment.
 We recommend comparing on a like-for-like basis.
 We have devised an IVF Cost Calculator which you could use to determine IVF costs at each fertility clinic.
 It may be quite revealing to see the range of different prices for IVF.

 There are certain tests which need to be undertaken before treatment can start and the majority of these tests will be an additional cost.
 Some particular tests are required depending on your age, for example, a mammogram.

-Sperm are usually frozen on the first consultation visit.
+Sperm is usually frozen on the first consultation visit.
 There will usually be an additional fee for this.
 Some special techniques may also be used during the treatment, for example, culture to the blastocyst stage.
-Again this may involve additional cost.
+Again this may involve an additional cost.
 It is confusing to understand what is included and what is not.